Shankarpali

 Shape The Dough

-Roll one part to make a ¼ inch thick circle.
-Keep the other part covered with the cloth.
+Roll one part to make a ยผ-inch thick circle.
+Keep the other part covered with a damp cloth.

 Rolled dough.

-Cut the circle into 1-inch squares or diamond shapes using a knife or a pizza cutter.
-Discard the uneven ends and add the dough to the remaining part of the dough.
+Cut the rolled dough circle into 1-inch squares or diamond shapes using a knife or a pizza cutter.
+Remove the uneven ends.

 Dough cut into squares using a knife.